Mass spectrometry data format: mz5

 The mz5 format addresses the performance problems of the previous XML based formats.
 It uses the mzML ontology, but saves the data using the HDF5 backend for reduced storage space requirements and improved read/write speed.

 imzML

 The imzML standard was proposed to exchange data from mass spectrometry imaging in a standardized XML file based on the mzML ontology.
 It splits experimental data into XML and spectral data in a binary file.
 Both files are linked by a universally unique identifier.

 mzDB

 mzDB saves data in an SQLite database to save on storage space and improve access times as the data points can be queried from a relational database.

 Toffee

 Toffee is an open lossless file format for data-independent acquisition mass spectrometry.
 It leverages HDF5 and aims to achieve file sizes similar to those from the proprietary and closed vendor formats.

 mzMLb

 mzMLb is another take on using a HDF5 backend for performant raw data saving.
 It, however, preserves the mzML XML data structure and stays compliant to the existing standard.

+Allotrope

+The Allotrope Foundation curates a HDF5 and Triplestore based file format named Allotrope Data Format (ADF) and a flat JSON representation ASM short for Allotrope Simple Model.
+Both are based on the Allotrope Foundation Ontologies (AFO) and contain schemas for mass spectrometry and chromatography coupled with MS detectors.